In the digital age, it’s not enough for a restaurant to just have a website.

 If your website isn’t engaging, user-friendly, and mobile-optimized, you could be literally driving guests toward your competition.
 Here’s what you need to know to create the best restaurant website you can—and the one tool you need to do it.

 - Basic information, like your restaurant’s location, the kind of food you serve, your operating hours, and your contact information.
+All of this should be easily accessible from the homepage at all times (including it in a footer works really well).

 - A menu, since that’s what many guests are looking for when they land on your restaurant’s website.